istio/istio.io/_docs/tasks/security/basic-access-control.md

 ---
 title: Setting up Basic Access Control
-overview: This task shows how to control access to a service using the Kubernetes labels.
+description: This task shows how to control access to a service using the Kubernetes labels.

-order: 20
+weight: 20

-layout: docs
-type: markdown
 ---
 {% include home.html %}